djeada/Statistics-Notes/notes/spatial_statistics/spatial_validation.md

 The resulting curve is not merely a tuning exercise.

-It reveals how prediction performance changes with spatial separation.
+It shows how prediction performance changes as spatial separation increases.

 This can be more informative than a single cross-validation score.

----

-## 42. Comparing validation schemes
+## Comparing validation schemes

 A useful report might include: